Noammazouz/oop1_project-YOUR-NAME-HERE/README.txt

-#Bomberman Game - Noam Mazouz & Ofek Choen
+#Bomberman Game - Noam Mazouz & Ofek Cohen

 Bomberman Game is a simple maze game where the player controls a bomberman trying to navigate through a maze while avoiding guard and trying to reach the door.
 The game is implemented using C++ and SFML (Simple and Fast Multimedia Library) for graphics rendering.